ffvoigt/minimal-mistakes-playground/_pages/faq.md

 ### What are the mesoSPIM instruments less well suited for?
 * Imaging live samples (this is the domain of classical light-sheet microscopes)
 * High-resolution (<1 µm pixelsize) scans with large number of tiles across whole mouse brains (this is better done using light-sheet instruments not based on a zoom macroscopes such as the Zeiss Z.1., the COLM)

-### What are the unique features of a mesoSPIM?
+### What are the features of a mesoSPIM?
-The mesoSPIM is a combination of the following features:
+The mesoSPIM instrument has the following features:
 * large travel range (52 x 52 x 102 mm in a mesoSPIM Version 5) which can accomodate a whole cleared mouse CNS
 * axially scanned light-sheet microscopy ([ASLM](/aslm/)) excitation path allowing for